Skip to content

 • All scripts pre-validated at startup

-• Changes to scripts require server restart
+• Changes to scripts require reopening the runbook

 Convenience: Medium